jogendrakumarjangid/es-curator/README.md

 * **/etc/curator/config.yml**
 * **/etc/curator/actions.yml**

 ### Executing container
-docker run -it -d jogendrajangid/es-curator -e PERIOD=1 -e ES_HOST=elasticsearch-host -e DELETE_AGE=45
+docker run -it -d --name es-curator -e PERIOD=86400 -e ES_HOST=elasticsearch-host -e DELETE_AGE=45 jogendrajangid/es-curator

 ### You can replace execting configuration file by attachment over the directory using '-v' like.

-docker run -it -d --name es-curator -v configpath:/etc/curator -e PERIOD=1 -e ES_HOST=elasticsearch-host -e DELETE_AGE=45 jogendrajangid/es-curator
+docker run -it -d --name es-curator -v configpath:/etc/curator -e PERIOD=86400 -e ES_HOST=elasticsearch-host -e DELETE_AGE=45 jogendrajangid/es-curator

 ### Note: We have used sleep $PERIOD in the startup script.
 Process will be in sleep mode in the container and execute in the $PERIOD interval